kwkou/815/articles/cdn-enus-overview.md

 ## Advantages<a id="step2"></a>

-### Built-in Microsoft Azure services
+### Built-in Azure services

-Azure CDN supports a number of different Microsoft Azure services, including storage blobs, cloud services, websites, and media services, providing the user with comprehensive, one-stop cloud service support.
+Azure CDN supports a number of different Azure services, including storage blobs, cloud services, websites, and media services, providing the user with comprehensive, one-stop cloud service support.

 ![][2]